Buy Me A Coffee

 Follow this official instruction.

-Follow this official instruction.
+Follow this official instruction or install from the Microsoft Store.
 After finishing installation, run the following in a cmd or powershell (if you run wsl --set-default-version 2, you don’t need to do this):

 Installation

-Follow this instruction.
+Follow this instruction and this instruction.
 I recorded the steps here.
 Open a Ubuntu terminal and run:

 sudo apt update